Multilevel Fair Allocation with Matroid-Rank Preferences: Sequential Multilevel Algorithm

-Let $\pi^*$ be the multilevel allocation constructed by {\bf SMA}.
-To show that $\pi^*$ is both multilevel utilitarian optimal and multilevel $\Psi$-maximizing w.r.t. $v$, we first show that this property holds w.r.t. $\hat{v}$.
+Let $\pi^*$ be the multilevel allocation returned by {\bf SMA}.
+To show that $\pi^*$ is both multilevel utilitarian optimal and multilevel $\Psi$-maximizing w.r.t. $v$, let us remark that this holds w.r.t. $\hat{v}$.